forsgrenfilip/algoTrading/README.md

-This is a algorithmic Trading script in python
+This is a algorithmic trading script in python:)